ETS-Android3/ConvertIt/README.md

 <h3 align="center">Convert It</h3>

   <p align="center">
-Convert It is an andoid application which performs the functions of a basic calculator and unit converter.
+Convert It is an android application which performs the functions of a basic calculator and unit converter.
 The simple user interface allows for quick and easy conversions from a number in one unit to another.
 </div>